 The paper is organized as follows.
-Section 2 describes prior research on academic preparation for college, specifically students' expectations and the role of information, K-12 and higher education alignment, and the effect of college remediation on college persistence and degree completion.
-Section 3 describes the California Early Assessment Program.
-Section 4 describes the data and our methodological approach, including a discussion of the selection by schools to encourage students to participate in the Early Assessment Program and by students to actually do so.
-In section 5 we present empirical results and then conduct robustness checks and tests for selection bias associated with the voluntary nature of the program.
-Section 6 discusses possible mechanisms of the impact of the intervention on changes in remediation rates at CSU.
-Finally, section 7 concludes by offering several policy implications of our findings as well as avenues for future research.
+Section two describes prior research on academic preparation for college, specifically students' expectations and the role of information, K-12 and higher education alignment, and the effect of college remediation on college persistence and degree completion.
+Section three describes the California Early Assessment Program.
+Section four describes the data and our methodological approach.
+In section five we present empirical results and then conduct robustness checks and tests for selection bias associated with the voluntary nature of the program.
+Section six discusses possible mechanisms of the impact of the intervention on changes in remediation rates at CSU.
+Finally, section seven concludes by offering several policy implications of our findings as well as avenues for future research.

-CONTEXT AND PREVIOUS RESEARCH
+2. PREVIOUS RESEARCH

 Academic skills and preparation in high school are important determinants of college success (Horn & Kojaku, 2001; Kirst & Venezia, 2004).
-Two influential Department of Education analyses authored by Clifford Adelman, "Toolbox I" (1999) and "Toolbox Revisited" (2006), find that the intensity of a student's high school curriculum is the single best predictor of college graduation.
-Using High School and Beyond (HS&B) and National Educational Longitudinal Study (NELS) data to investigate the pathways that affect college completion in more detail than any other researcher to date, Adelman (1999, 2006) points to important junctions in the pathway to a college degree that merit closer investigation.
+Two influential Department of Education analyses authored by Clifford Adelman, Toolbox I (1999) and Toolbox Revisited (2006), find that the intensity of a student's high school curriculum is the single best predictor of college graduation.
+Using High School and Beyond (HS&B) and National Educational Longitudinal Study (NELS) data to investigate the pathways that affect college completion in more detail than any other researcher to date, Adelman (1999, 2006) points us to important junctions in the pathway to a college degree that merit closer investigation.
 Not surprisingly, students with higher levels of measured academic skills are more likely to graduate from college than their less able peers.
 Our own analysis of the NELS data indicates that, among the highest achieving students in high school, college completion rates among students who begin at a four-year college are 77 percent.
 Among the lowest achieving students, 37 percent of those who enter a four-year college graduate by age 26.

-Nearly one in three first-time freshmen are enrolled in some remedial course at their college or university (U.S. Department of Education, 2003).
-Although the large majority of these students attend two-year institutions, the remediation rate among first-time freshmen attending four-year colleges is also on the rise (U.S. Department of Education, 2003).
-Rates of remedial course enrollment vary substantially across colleges and universities, with some institutions not offering remedial courses and others enrolling upwards of 80 percent of their incoming students in remedial classes (U.S. Department of Education, 2003).
-Although some believe that these courses serve as an important bridge between poor K-12 schooling opportunities and college readiness, others argue that remediation is the role of secondary schools or community colleges, not baccalaureate-granting colleges and universities.
-Current estimates of the cost of remediation suggest that public four-year colleges and universities spent in the range of \$435 to \$543 million dollars in 2004/2005 on remedial instruction, and that the total cost to students attending two-year or four-year institutions in the same year was about \$708 to \$886 million in remedial education tuition and fees (Strong American Schools, 2008).
+Recent reports suggest that 28 percent of all first-time freshmen are enrolled in some remedial course (Parsad & Lewis, 2003).
+Although the large majority of these students attend two-year institutions, approximately 26 percent of first-time freshmen attending four-year colleges are required to take remedial courses as well (Adelman et al., 2003).
+In fact, remedial course enrollment varies substantially across colleges and universities, with some institutions not offering remedial courses and others enrolling upwards of 50 percent of their incoming students in remedial classes.
+Current estimates of the cost to remediation suggest that public four-year colleges and universities spent in the range of \$435-543 million dollars in 2004-05 on remedial instruction, and that the total cost to students attending two-year or four-year institutions in the same year was about \$708-886 million in remedial education tuition and fees (Strong American Schools, 2008).2